Got a question? We've got answers!

 2. Is your beef grain or grass fed?

-Here at The Beef Boutique we believe in choices.
+Here at The Dot Seven Ranch we believe in choices.
 We don't however believe in fear based marketing, which is why we are offering both options based on availability.
 Providing beef direct to the public can be up to a two year process for a grass fed animal.
 We do our best to project correct quantities but sometimes we may not guess correctly and could be out of one or the other.

 3. Can you tell a difference in taste between the grain and grass fed?

-Our family chooses grain finished because we believe the flavor is slightly richer.
-However, since harvesting some animals finished on grass from our ranch, we can't tell that much of a difference!
+Our family chooses grain finished because we believe the flavor is richer and the marbling is greater.
+However, since harvesting some animals finished on grass from our ranch, the taste is similar.
 We recommend you chose based on your own preference or, if you don't know try some of both!

 4. Antibiotics.
 Do you use them?

 Short answer, yes.
-However, anything that we have to give antibiotics to will be sold conventionally (and always after the required withdrawal time has elapsed).
+However, anything that we have to give antibiotics to will be sold conventionally (and always after the required withdrawal time has elapsed) and not go into our .
 With that said, we feel that antibiotics are not something to be feared.
 It is our duty as ranchers to treat our cattle if/when they are sick.
 We work very closely with our veterinarian and have protocols put in place for these cases.
 Because we take great care of our animals and their nutrition, it is very, very rare that our cattle get sick.

 5. How about hormones?
 I see labels that say "no hormones".